 Staying abreast of the cutting edge issues in his specialized fields of practice, Michael serves as an adjunct professor of law, teaching courses in securities litigation and business torts.
+Michael is active in the American Bar Association’s Corporate Governance and Business Litigation sections, where he is contributing in the areas of board-driven investigations, special litigation committees and securities litigation.
+Michael also serves on the Boston Bar Association’s Financial Services Committee, focusing on Civil Enforcement and Securities Litigation.

 David Lerner Associates, Inc.(1933 Act Class Action) — Obtained dismissal in New York federal court of 1933 Act class action alleging securities violations in connection with DLA’s role as best efforts underwriter and exclusive distributor of publicly issued, non-traded securities of a series of real estate investment trusts in what Forbes magazine called a “stunning class action victory.”
 Dismissal of the 1933 Act claims affirmed on appeal.